Hard Work, Good Mentors and Skills Training End in Big Promotion for the Bridgewater Company’s New Operations Manager

 Ironically, she also got there with some help from her erstwhile alma mater, Middlesex County College, which provided her with customized training in Excel through the NJBIA Basic Skills Workforce Training Program and certificate training in Supply Chain Management Principles.

 No stranger to Excel, Hartpence learned new formulas and picked up speed from her training.
-She said the spreadsheet program is the software glue that binds together the day-to-day operations she oversees, from inventory control, customer orders and daily reports to warehouse deliveries, driver dispatch and “picks and packs” (order fulfillment).
+She said the spreadsheet program is the software glue that binds together the day-to-day operations she oversees, from inventory control using such things as a barcode inventory scanner, customer orders and daily reports to warehouse deliveries, driver dispatch and “picks and packs” (order fulfillment).
 Just as others would find great use in Impel Dynamic sales training, having access to these resources makes the process much more smooth for the business.

 She joins more than 113,000 employees with over 7,500 companies who have received Basic Skills training through the State’s 19 community colleges over the past 10 plus years.
 The program, similar to Mission Critical Excel Training, provides instruction in computer applications, communications, mathematics, management, literacy and other skills sets.
 A big fan of the program, Turtle & Hughes has hosted multiple classes in Excel for dozens of its employees, and has also provided training in team building, warehouse operations, supply-chain management, and Six Sigma.